V-G-spec/DLProject-MLP/src/Readme.md

 pip install -r requirements.txt
 ```

+### Act_Max_&_FGSA folder
-## In the Act_Max_&_FGSA folder, you have all the files necessary to reproduce our results for parts 3.1 and 3.2 of our report
+In the Act_Max_&_FGSA folder, you have all the files necessary to reproduce the results of "Activation maximization" and "Adversarial attacks", Sections 3.1 and 3.2 of our project.

 ## Activation Maximization:
 In all files you will have to set the working directory at the top of the file.